Cheng-Jessica/Prediction-of-Scrabble-Player-Ratings/README.md

 4. Model Development and Comparison
 - Random Forest, XGBoost, and LightGBM: Experiment with these machine learning models using optimized hyperparameters.
 5. Model Selection: Choose the best-performing model for accurate player rating predictions.
+6. detailed presentation about this project, please refer to this link (https://youtu.be/bA-c_ZJ_SOk)

 ## Getting Started